Groups

 After a year of membership servers are enrolled in the Guild of St Stephen, for Altar Servers everywhere (and of all ages).

-For more information please talk to Jill Clough at Mass or email her when it is convenient (jill@clough.me.uk).
-And of course you can talk to Fr Hugh or one of the Deacons about how to get involved.
+For more information please talk to Jill Clough at Mass or email her when it is convenient (jill@jillclough.me.uk).
+And of course you can talk to Fr Hugh, Fr Simon or Deacon George about how to get involved.

 Music Group